 Raino Paron is a Partner with Raidla Lejins & Norcous and head of competition law practice in the firm.
 He is one of the most widely recognised banking, finance, and capital markets lawyers in Estonia.
 He has profound international experience having worked for the International Monetary Fund and World Bank in Washington DC.
 He has also been active in legislative drafting in Estonia and has participated in the drafting of the Financial Supervision Authority Act, Credit Institutions Act, Investment Funds Act, Securities Markets Act, Central Registry of Securities Act, Commercial Code, Bankruptcy Act, the Rules of the Tallinn Stock Exchange and more.
 He has been the Chairman of the Arbitration Court of the Tallinn Stock Exchange since the establishment of the Exchange in 1996.

-Stefan Rating is a Member of the Bar, Barcelona (Spain) and Frankfurt/Main (Germany), specialising in EU and national Competition and regulatory law, notably in the fields of pharmaceuticals and telecoms.
-Worked at the European Commission (ia DG Competition and the Legal Service) for 14 years.
-He is a member of the team of commentators of European Competition Law, Nomos (current eds Schröter/Jakob/Klotz/Mederer).
-He is also a Co-author of EC Competition Rules in National Courts: Spain (with E Navarro Varona), Nomos, 1999.
-He lectures at Barcelona’s Abat Oliba CEU and Pompeu Fabra universities.
+Stefan Rating co-heads the competition practice of Marimón Abogados.
+He specialises in EU and national Competition and regulatory law, notably mergers, cartels, State aid and telecoms.
+He worked at the European Commission (ia DG Competition and the Legal Service) for 14 years.
+He obtained a PhD at the Free University, Berlin, and is a member of the team of commentators of European Competition Law, Nomos (current eds Schröter/Jakob/Klotz/Mederer).

 Alexander Reiter is Blue Book trainee at the European Commission in DG Comp, Telecommunications.
 Previously, he has worked in Vienna as an associate in the competition law team of Binder Grösswang Rechtsanwälte, where he advised clients on antitrust, mergers and state aid.
 He holds a law degree of the University of Vienna (Mag. iur.) and a master’s degree of the College of Europe (LL.M), where he was member of the European law and economic analysis program (ELEA).
 Alexander speaks German, English, French and Italian.